ufal/cpp_builtem/README.md

 - automatic dependency generation

 Supported platforms and compilers:
-- gcc on Linux
+- gcc on Linux and Windows
-- clang on OS X and Linux
+- clang on macOS and Linux
-- tdm-gcc on Windows (either cmd.exe or sh shell)
 - Visual C++ on Windows (either cmd.exe or sh shell)

 The C++-Builtem also contains several (cross)compilers for Linux.